kklein/pydata_ams/slides/slides.md

 ## $P^3$\#1: Categorical features

-- `lightgbm` is a very popular choice for prediction on tabular datasets.
+* `lightgbm` is a very popular choice for prediction on tabular datasets.
-- In particular, it hat native support for working with categorical features.
+* In particular, it has native support for working with categorical features.
   E.g. instead of having to one-hot encode categoricals, one can indicate that a column is to be treated as a categorical.

 ---